 - Consultation meetings for therapists.

-- Your therapist is available for phone coaching.
+- Access to your therapist for phone coaching.

-A program or person who says they ‘do DBT’ but only offer skills groups is not doing the effective empirically sound DBT.
-The same is true if the ‘DBT’ therapist does not offer Skills Groups.
+A program or person who says they ‘do DBT’ but only offers skills groups is not doing the effective empirically sound protocol of DBT.
+The same is true if the ‘DBT’ therapist does not offer skills groups.

 How do I know if my therapist is DBT trained?